Site FAQs

 1) What is the aim of Mzalendo?

-Mzalendo (‘Patriot’ in Swahili) is a non-partisan project started in 2003 whose mission is to ‘keep an eye on the Kenyan parliament.’
-Mzalendo site seeks to promote greater public voice and enhance public participation in politics by providing relevant information about the National Assembly’s activities, MPs, and aspirants ahead of the 2012 elections
+Mzalendo (‘Patriot’ in Swahili) is a non-partisan project started in 2005 whose mission is to ‘keep an eye on the Kenyan parliament.’
+Mzalendo seeks to promote greater public voice and enhance public participation in politics by providing relevant information about the National Assembly and Senate activities.

 2) When was Mzalendo founded?
 Who founded it?